hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/compare/README.md

 2. A drawer will pop up from the side that will show a few instructions and the various input fields.
    - **Title** (optional): This is the title by which the uploaded sheet can be identified.
 By default it is given a title in the format `Sheet <number>`.
 This number corresponds to the index of the sheet in the compare feature.
 If you have added sheets, the default title of the sheets would be `Sheet 1` and `Sheet 2` respectively.
    - **Description** (optional): This field holds a small description of your data.
 It is empty by default.
-   - **Google Sheets Link** (required): This field will hold the sheet link to your data.
-Your data has to be in the specified format that can be found [here](https://docs.google.com/spreadsheets/d/1bsA-HngthTD7NtzAfab8t3EVjFFT439-Pc-mp_mdZUU/edit#gid=0).
+   - **Google Sheet Link (or CSV)** (required): This field will hold the sheet link to your data.
+Your data has to be in the specified format that can be found [here](https://docs.google.com/spreadsheets/d/1tK916JyG5ZSXW_cXfsyZnzXfjyoN-8B2GXLbYD6_vF0/edit#gid=559906129).
    - **Color selector** (optional): This is a swatch that will allow you to choose the color.
 A random color is assigned by default.

    <br>